 Figure 3.1: Central science themes and objectives that will be addressed by Cosmic Explorer.
-Cosmic Explorer's greatly increased sensitivity over today's detectors provides access to significantly more sources, spread out over cosmic time, as well as high-fidelity measurements of strong, nearby sources.
-Sections 5.1- 5.3 provide a more detailed description of the science enabled by Cosmic Explorer.
-Credits for images to left, from top to bottom: N.R.Fuller, National Science Foundation; Aurore Simonnet, Sonoma State University; Alex Andrix.
+Cosmic Explorer's greatly increased sensitivity over today's detectors provides access to significantly more sources, spread out over cosmic time, as well as high-fidelity measurements of strong, nearby sources. §5 provides a more detailed description of the science enabled by Cosmic Explorer.
+Descriptions and credits for images to left, from top to bottom: A timeline of the universe, N.R.Fuller, National Science Foundation; Merging neutron stars, Aurore Simonnet, Sonoma State University; Black hole and mystery object, Alex Andrix, independent artist and Virgo/EGO.

 The gravitational-wave discoveries by Advanced LIGO and Advanced Virgo have opened a new window on the universe.
-There is significant international interest in and mobilization toward developing a next generation of ground-based gravitational-wave observatories that would be capable of observing gravitational waves throughout the history of star formation and exploring the workings of gravity at its most turbulent and extreme.
-Broad and detailed community studies of the potential for a network of such observatories (and its synergy with other types of gravitational-wave observatories and electromagnetic and astroparticle observatories) have been organized by the Gravitational-Wave International Committee (GWIC) and summarized in a series of white papers.1 The science case for a next-generation network, extensively described in the GWIC 3G Science Case Report along with a series of 2020 Astro Decadal Survey white papers,^{5-9} is highly compelling, and the Einstein Telescope team has independently developed a science case for their planned facility.10
+There is significant international interest in and mobilization toward developing a next generation of ground-based gravitational-wave observatories capable of observing gravitational waves throughout the history of star formation and exploring the workings of gravity at its most turbulent and extreme.
+Broad and detailed community studies of the potential for a network of such observatories (and its synergy with other types of gravitationalwave observatories and electromagnetic and astro-particle observatories) have been organized by the Gravitational-Wave International Committee (GWIC) and summarized in a series of white papers.
+The science case for a next-generation network, extensively described in the GWIC 3G Science Case Report along with a series of 2020 Astro Decadal Survey white papers, highly compelling, and the Einstein Telescope team has independently developed a science case for their planned facility.
+10

-Through our study we have identified three central scientific themes, similarly inspired by the broader community, that Cosmic Explorer will address (illustrated in Fig. 3.1):
+Based on these reports and our interactions with the community, we focus in this report on three central scientific themes that Cosmic Explorer will address (illustrated in Fig. 3.1):

-1. Black Holes and Neutron Stars Throughout Cosmic Time, §5.1

-2. Dynamics of Dense Matter, §5.2

-3. Extreme Gravity and Fundamental Physics, §5.3
+- 1. Black Holes and Neutron Stars Throughout Cosmic Time, §5.1 - 2.
+Dynamics of Dense Matter, §5.2 - 3.
+Extreme Gravity and Fundamental Physics, §5.3